bacalhau-project/examples/case-studies/motherduck-bacalhau-integration/BuildFromScratch.md

 * public_key: Location of the public key for the account for logging in (e.g. ~/.ssh/id_rsa.pub)
 * private_key: Location of the private key for the account for logging in (e.g. ~/.ssh/id_rsa)
 * app_tag:  This will be used to group manage the resources created by this script (e.g. delete them all at once)

-We will go through filling out all these details shortly.

 ## Setting up Google Cloud
 First, you need to install the Google Cloud SDK.
 Depending on your platform, you will need to install from a package manager, or directly compile.
 Instructions to do so are here. [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)